DoctorRyner/sae-builder-legacy/README.md

 # sae (Solver of All Equations)

 This is easy building tool.
-It aims to be like `make` for see but more powerful (in future) and with additional haskell sugar
+It aims to be like `make` but more powerful (in future) and with additional haskell sugar

 # How to use?